 In the same data as above, which compared 12 exercises, the side bend had the most muscle activation in the obliques.

-If you preform squats, you’ll get a significant amount of muscle activation in your erector spinae.
-However, the erector spinae is only one part of your core muscles, and squats only minimally activate the other parts.
-As such, I recommend not skipping your ab routine, and including the other 4 exercise above in order to target each part of the core effectively.
+If you perform squats, you’ll get a significant amount of muscle activation in your erector spinae.
+However, the erector spinae is only one part of your core muscles and squats only minimally activate the other parts.
+As such, I recommend not skipping your ab routine, and including the other 4 exercises above in order to target each part of the core effectively.

 Other Frequently Asked Questions

 The primary muscle groups used in the squat are the quads, glutes, and erector spinae.
 The quads are used to extend the knees.
 The glutes are used to extend the hips.
 The erector spinae are used to extend the spine.
 Each of these muscles are activated differently throughout separate parts of the range of motion, and also depends on how wide your stance is.

 Do Deadlifts Work The Core?

 Based on the same data as presented above, deadlifts are also ineffective in activating each region of your core.
 But just like squats, the erector spinae are activated significantly while deadlifting.

 Do overhead squats activate the core more than back squats?